What Is Sleep Apnea?

-What Is Oral Appliance Therapy For The Treatment of Sleep Apnea
+What Is Oral Appliance Therapy for the Treatment of Sleep Apnea

 For many years, the CPAP or “Continuous Positive Airway Pressure,” has been the gold standard for treating sleep apnea.
-However, compliance with the treatment has been very low for a variety of reasons.
+However, compliance with the treatment is very low for a variety of reasons.
 Some cannot wear it because of the closed in feeling that it gives them due to the mask being so tight on the face.
 Others don’t like the noise of the machine or the condensation that occurs at times that splashes back on their face or up their nose.
 For some it is the hose.
 The fact is the CPAP is just uncomfortable for most people which leads to non-compliance with the treatment plan leaving their health at risk.

 Once you have a sleep study done, you then make an appointment with our office and your bring your sleep study with you.
 We will look at your study and then determine whether or not you are a candidate for the oral appliance therapy.

 If we determine you are a candidate for the treatment, we will then look at the condition of your teeth and bite.
 We will then take an impression of your teeth and send that impression to a lab where they will make the device to custom fit your mouth.
 Once we receive the appliance back from the lab, you will then come in and we will fit the device in your mouth and make any adjustments that are necessary.
 Regular visits help ensure your device remains effective and comfortable.